kubevirt/community/design-proposals/vm-memory-dump.md

 ##### The process
 The trigger of remove memory dump will call a VM subresource that will add a removeMemorydumpRequest to the VM status.
-The request will unbound the PVC from the vm.
+The request will un the PVC from the vm.
 The PVC will be deleted from the VM spec and the memoryDumpStatus will be removed.

 ### Handle the memory dump
-After the memory dump is completed the user will be able to export this PVC and also if there is a snapshot supported storage class the PVC can be a part of the VM snapshot and then it can be unbounded and deleted.
+After the memory dump is completed the user will be able to export this PVC and also if there is a snapshot supported storage class the PVC can be a part of the VM snapshot and then it can be unbound and deleted.
 The output of the memory dump can be used for memory analysis with different tools for example [Volatility3](https://github.com/volatilityfoundation/volatility3) and maybe also [sleuthkit](https://www.sleuthkit.org/autopsy/)